uvatoc/uvatoc.github.io/src/content/syllabus.md

 </table>

-We will make allowances for cases where a student is not able to make a scheduled cohort meeting due to extenuating circumstances and provide a way for students [TODO: if ready, link to form for this] to be excused from a schedule cohort meeting or have an alternate assessment if there is a need to miss several cohort meetings, but otherwise a student who misses a cohort meeting received 0 cohort assessment points for that week.
+We will make allowances for cases where a student is not able to make a scheduled cohort meeting due to extenuating circumstances and provide a way for students to request an exemption due to a valid reason for being unable to make a cohort meeting.
+Otherwise, a student who misses a cohort meeting received 0 cohort assessment points for that week.
 We consider medical issues, personal trauma, legal obligations, family responsibilities, and other justifiable conflicts to be valid reasons for missing cohort meetings, and students who are not able to make a scheduled cohort meeting for such reasons will not be disadvantaged as a result.
+In cases where a student has to miss more than two cohort meetings during the semester, we will provide an alternate assessment through an individual video meeting.

 Following each cohort meeting, students will receive a grade and brief feedback from their TA.
 We hope this grading will be simple and clear